 Houses that leak air, either warm or cold depending on seasonal HVAC use, are incredibly frustrating for homeowners.
 Many newer properties are built to keep air in with tight sealing and insulation.
 However, checking the efficiency of your insulation and making appropriate changes can improve your property’s ability to keep air from leaking.
 For older houses that have somewhat inconsistent levels of insulation, these leaks are not only costing you money but also causing your house to stay at undesirable temperatures for longer because your HVAC system is working harder to regulate.

-Because insulation is the first line of defense in maintaining an energy efficient home, this is an upgrade that will be well worth the cost.
-It’s also important that you have right insulation.
+Because the insulation is the first line of defense in maintaining an energy-efficient home, this is an upgrade that will be well worth the cost.
+It’s also important that you have the right insulation.
 There are several types of insulation to choose from, and you can even install them easily on your own!
 However, if you’re not up for a DIY project at the moment, you can always have someone do the job for you.
 Just be sure to shop around for estimates to get the best price!

 5. Add In Some Weather Stripping

 Putting weather stripping around windows and doors against the outside is another way to prevent air from leaking in or out.
 If you do take on a weather stripping project, make sure to do so before the weather starts to become more severe, otherwise, you’ll be fighting against frigidly cold weather or the brutally hot sun, making the task much more difficult.
 However, the time you spend on this DIY upgrade project will come back to you with lower energy bills.
 Plus, you’ll also earn Earth brownie points for having an energy-efficient home!